sebastianlarisch/spryker-docs/docs/scos/dev/architecture/code-buckets.md

 For example, a project can have multiple checkout processes, each having a different number of steps.
 The regular checkout consists of three steps, but in one of the countries, because of some business reasons, the checkout requires four steps.

 The example above is the most typical case to use code buckets.
-However, you can use them for other types of business reasons, even for the back-end A/B testing.
+However, you can use them for other types of business reasons, even for the backend A/B testing.

 Since the number of code buckets in a project is unlimited, you can use them for multiple purposes.